macnalley/rps/README.md

-# odin-rps
-Rock, paper, scissors game.
-For the Odin Project curriculum.
+Rock, paper, game for the Odin Project curriculum.
+Intended to demonstrate basic javascript scripting.